psrenergy-docs/ncp-release-notes/docs/home.md

 * Refactored renewable spill precedence modeling.
 * Redesigned thermal production ramp-by-level modeling.
 * Updated spillway constraints screen.
+* Added costs and bounds for generic variables.
+* Added a new output for generic variable results.
+* Added output for energy supply offer costs of hydro plants, thermal plants, hydro units, batteries, and renewables.
+* Upgraded the power grid formulation for hydropower plants.

 ## Corrections

 ### NCP

+# Version 5.29

 * Fixed the minimum generation constraint for steam thermal units.
 * Corrected the assignment of down-reserve for generators under maintenance.